During College Years

 In all cases, they are keen on students who have studied the host-country language, ideally by majoring in that language and or demonstrating high proficiency if indeed it is a language commonly taught in the U.S.

-To be successful in the competition, you must have at least a "hospitality" level in the host-country language or else a good reason why you do not, such as that it is obscure to the point that you are unable to study it -- and even then, online or self-study is recommended.
+To be successful in the competition, you must have at least a tourist-phrase level in the host-country language or else a good reason why you do not, such as that it is obscure to the point that you are unable to study it -- and even then, online or self-study is recommended.
 (See 2.
 Language above.)

 It is also highly desirable to have classroom teaching experience or the closest you can get to it such as tutoring small groups, preferably teaching English and, even better, teaching ESL, although you can't always choose what to teach and that should not stop you from grabbing any teaching opportunity.